TreeBASE/treebase/DEPLOYING.md

 Except for the database loading, all of these requirements are met for the specific deployment at Naturalis in the [treebase-artifacts](https://github.com/naturalis/treebase-artifact) repository.
 The following steps are geared towards that specific deployment.
-Specifically, the assumption is that we are working with Tomcat 7.
+The assumption is that we are working with Tomcat 7.
 This version is more strict with certain constructs than previous versions, such that certain [code fixes](https://github.com/TreeBASE/treebase/issues/267) have been necessary, and an additional command line argument needs to be passed to Tomcat to reduce its severity (see below).

 ### Installing the requirements